huggingface/datasets/datasets/liveqa/README.md

 ### Data Fields
 - id: identifier for the game
 - passages: collection of text/question segments
-- text: real-time text comments
-- question: binary question related to the context
+- text: real-time text comment or binary question related to the context
 - candidate1/2: one of the two answer options to the question
 - answer: correct answer to the question in text